cirosantilli/linux-kernel-module-cheat/getting-started.md

 This is particularly useful to re-run shell commands from the history of a previous session with `Ctrl + R`.

-When you do:
+However, when you do:

     ./build

 the disk image gets overwritten by a fresh filesystem and you lose all changes.

-Remember that if you forcibly turn QEMU off without `sync` or `poweroff` from inside the VM, disk changes may not be saved.
+Remember that if you forcibly turn QEMU off without `sync` or `poweroff` from inside the VM, e.g. by closing the QEMU window, disk changes may not be saved.

 ## Message control